polucio/101Labs-Networking/DHCP-Lab/README.md

 ## Objective
 This lab demonstrates how to configure DHCP on a Cisco router, troubleshoot IP conflicts, and resolve network connectivity issues using Cisco Packet Tracer.

-## Topology
-Include a visual representation of the network topology here. (e.g., upload a screenshot of your Packet Tracer setup).

 ## Steps Performed
 ### 1. Router Configuration
 1. Configured DHCP with the following settings: